The Procedures for Filing Workers’ Compensation Claims in Pennsylvania

 - Keep a diary, starting from the time you are injured and continuing until you are fully healed, describing you injuries and how they affect your life.

-Please contact the law firm of Larry Pitt & Associates at 888-PITT-LAW or fill out our contact form for more information about workers’ compensation.
-Larry Pitt & Associates helps clients with their workers’ compensation claims in Berks County, Bucks County, Chester County, Delaware County, Montgomery County and Philadelphia County in PA.
+Please contact Larry Pitt & Associates P.C. at 888-PITT-LAW or fill out our contact form for more information about workers’ compensation.
+Larry Pitt & Associates helps clients with their workers’ compensation claims in Berks County, Bucks County, Chester County, Delaware County, Montgomery County, and Philadelphia County in PA.